We're still open 24/7! The safety of our team and customers is our top priority. We’re constantly taking necessary safety precautions.

-Now, the most important question in my book, “Does Vaseline actually work for growing your lashes”.
-The answer, of course, is no. There are no properties in Vaseline that promote hair growth.
-Not only that, but petroleum jelly has very large molecules that can’t even penetrate the skin, let alone the hair follicle.
-And, ophthalmologists will beg you to not use it around your sensitive eye area.
+Now, for the important question, “does Vaseline actually work for growing your lashes?”.
+The answer, unfortunately, is no. There are no properties in Vaseline that actually promote hair growth.
+From someone who has personally relied on Vaseline for many years, this is a devastating blow.
+Petroleum jelly has large molecules that are unable to penetrate the skin, let alone the hair follicle.
+Ophthalmologists even advise caution when it comes to using the product around your sensitive eye area.

-The product, however, is great for moisturization.The reason why the myth of hair growth has gone on for so long is probably that when Vaseline is on your lashes, its glossy texture reflects the light, and makes lashes appear bigger.
-Vaseline can create a full look on your lashes but is only doing so through moisturization.
-Not a bad thing.
+The product does, however, have amazing alternative benefits such as moisturization.The reason why the myth of hair growth has gone on for so long comes from the appearance of longer lashes after applying Vaseline and experiencing its glossy texture reflecting the light.
+It can create a full look on your lashes but is only doing so through moisturization.
+Sounds like a pretty good deal to me!🤷🏻♀️

 “Deeply cracked hands and feet, burns from cooking on gas stoves or using kerosene lamps, and extremely dry skin due to overexposure are just some of the severe skin conditions we found in the Syrian refugee camps in Jordan,” says Kathleen Dunlop, Marketing Director at Unilever.
 Many people in developing countries can not afford medication to heal their skin ailments, and Vaseline is providing aid and support there.